cocos/cocos-docs/en/components/label-outline.md

 # LabelOutline Component Reference

-LabelOutline component is used for the font outline and can only be used with system fonts or TTF fonts.
+The LabelOutline component will add a outline effect to the Label component on the node, which can only be used for system fonts or TTF fonts.

 ![label-outline](label/label-outline.png)